-As recent studies look more specifically at the nature of muscle hypertrophy, there may be a modest increase in glycogen/water storage and energetic components, perhaps slow-twitch hypertrophy as well, that occurs with additional training volume.
-It seems this is achieved most efficiently through higher reps per set (10+) that is accompanied by the pump and the burn sensations.
-This could be relevant to a bodybuilder’s overall muscle growth, yet still a modest increase, probably only a 5-20% increase of current muscle size.
+As recent studies look more specifically at the nature of muscle hypertrophy, there may be a modest increase in glycogen/water storage and energetic components that occurs with additional training volume.
+However, this is likely just a temporary response, prior to myofibrillar hypertrophy, coinciding with inflammation.

 There is no difference between sarcoplasmic and myofibrillar hypertrophy.

 The rate that each develops can vary between people though.
 Skills in strength training and genetic factors complicate the issue too.
 This has led to some questionable conclusions.
 Despite the popularity of the idea, no science emerges to support a distinction.

 This theory attempts to explain why bodybuilders look different than other athletes.
 It separates bodybuilding from strength or power training.
 You have to train differently to optimize each goal.
 This remains speculative at best.

 The theory draws upon Russian sources that tend to overcomplicate training.
 No research appears to back up the difference.
 Mel Siff’s Supertraining and Vladimir Zatsiorsky’s Science and Practice of Strength Training are two famous books that mention it.
 Many citations you see draw upon these alone.
 Proponents then cross-reference each other over and over again until it seems true.

 Myofibrillar hypertrophy is the growth of muscle contractile parts.
 Larger fibers would increase force which means more strength and speed, so many call this form of growth the most functional.

 - very heavy weight for low reps performed fast (1-6).

 - long rest periods (3+ min).

 Most athletes should train in this style or suffer the consequences according to the theory.